Support the Wind Bands

 Wind Bands

-The Cal Poly Mustang Marching Band has been invited for the ninth time to participate in the Alaska Airlines Chinese New Year Parade — named by the International Festivals and Events Association’ as one of the top 10 parades in the world!
+The Cal Poly Mustang Marching Band has been invited for the 10th time to participate in the Alaska Airlines Chinese New Year Parade — named by the International Festivals and Events Association as one of the top 10 parades in the world — on Saturday, Feb.
+15, in San Francisco.

-The Mustang Band first performed along the 1.3-mile-length of the Chinese New Year Parade in 2014 and was among 15 marching bands that participated.
-It has been awarded first place in the adult marching bands category multiple times, most recently in 2023.
+The Mustang Band first performed along the 1.7-mile length of the Chinese New Year Parade in 2014 and was among 15 marching bands that participated.
+It has been awarded first place in the adult marching bands category multiple times, most recently in 2024.
 This year’s parade gets underway at 6 p.m.

 The band’s more than 220 members, from academic disciplines across the campus and nearly all of Cal Poly’s six colleges, perform at nearly 50 campus events each year, including athletic games and university functions.